davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 This codebase is designed to be run with [Docker](https://docs.docker.com/get-docker/).

 If you've never used Docker before, don't worry!
 I have included a guide to Docker in the [Docker README](./docs/docker.md) file in this repository.
-This includes a full run through of why Docker is awesome and a brief guide to the `Dockerfile` and `docker compose.yml` for this project.
+This includes a full run through of why Docker is awesome and a brief guide to the `Dockerfile` and `docker-compose.yml` for this project.

 ### Building the Docker image